School:Education and Social Care

 She has mentored and tutored students in Early Years education for the last 8 years, and has supported Early Years settings to achieve the best outcome possible in Ofsted inspections.
 Her opportunity to work in settings with newly qualified Early Years teachers and leadership has led to the development of an interest in creating best practice models of practice both in the UK and in Malawi.

-Michelle is currently researching into the introduction of the Montessori Approach into Early Years centres in Malawi for the completion of her Educational Doctorate.
-With increasing interest in the Sustainable Development Goals and the importance of Early Years education to change lifetime outcomes for children.
-Michelle believes her research can inform change for Early Years education in developing countries.
+Michelle is currently researching into the introduction of the Montessori Approach into early years centres in Malawi for the completion of her doctorate.
+With increasing interest in the Sustainable Development Goals and the importance of early years education to change lifetime outcomes for children.
+Michelle believes her research can inform change for early years education in developing countries.